Gemzar Side Effects

 red or dark brown urine

-swelling of hands, ankles, feet, or lower legs
+swelling of the hands, ankles, feet, or lower legs

 troubled breathing with exertion